PricelyticsHub/Green-Index/README.md

   <img src = "/README_image/spatial interpolation.png" width = "60%">
 </p>

-The following code uses above mathematical form and adjust the green index in the 50 images closest to the transaction point as above image.
+The following code uses above mathematical form and aggregates the green index with 50 images closest to the transaction point.
 The final result file is in *Green Index.csv*
 ```python
 import pandas as pd
 from haversine import haversine